peopleware/openapi/resource/search-index.md

 - `href`: The canonical URI of the resource.
 This is used for authorization with RAAs when a search is initiated from a client.

+- `dependendencies`: array of canonical URIs of the resources the represented resource depends on; when the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too

 - `exact`: a list of strings that are searchable in an exact match manner

 - `fuzzy`: a list of strings that are searchable in with a fuzzy match